numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 issues.

-We are hopeful that this work can be completed in time for NumPy 2.0 and we will certainly complete the ``np.char`` migration before then.
+We are hopeful that this work can be completed in time for NumPy 2.0 and we will certainly finish exposing and documenting ``np.strings`` before then.
 However, if need be, the new DType and the addition to the ``npy`` file format can slip to NumPy 2.1 and is not required for the API changes slated for NumPy 2.0.

 Alternatives
 ------------